Arnav0400/personal-5fb50/content/time.md

       #### AUGUST, 2021

-      *   National Winner at Amazon ML Challenge-2021, task was to develop a framework for .
+      *   National Winner at Amazon ML Challenge-2021, task was to develop a framework for product category classification.

       #### MAY, 2021